 Most of this is exaggeration and plain distortion, sometimes outright fabrication.
 Living trusts, although seldom harmful, are not needed by everyone.
 Probate is seldom the evil it is portrayed to be, and probate costs are usually reasonable.
 Furthermore, although a well drafted living trust can go far to minimize federal estate taxes, it can do no more in this respect than a well drafted will.
+Finally, for one reason or another, we have found that the estates of at least one-half of those who die with living trusts need to go through probate or a succession because some asset has not been transferred to the trust or an asset was later acquired and not placed in the trust.

 - B. Reality.
-Following is a realistic assessment of living trusts. - 1.
-The basic function of a living trust.
-A living trust should allow the decedent's estate to avoid probate.
+Following is a realistic assessment of living trusts. - The basic function of a living trust.
+A living trust 1. should allow the decedent's estate to avoid probate.
 Why is this?
 How does it work?
 Consider first the primary purpose of probate or succession-to change the name on the title to the decedent's assets.
 When a person dies, his property is still in his name.
 For example, his name is on the deed to his home and the title to his car.
 It is on his investment and bank accounts.
 No one, not even the surviving spouse, can just declare that title has changed merely because of the person's death.
 (Of course, some assets, such as life insurance, will be transferred merely by proving a person has died, and some assets do not need to be transferred at all in order for the heirs to gain access, such as joint bank accounts that allow the surviving co-owner to freely access the funds.)
 Every society has established laws to govern the succession of a person's property to his heirs.
 In many countries, this process is called probate or succession.
 A succession requires the filing of certain papers with the court, including the will, if any; an inventory; an affidavit stating who the person was and who his family members are, and so forth.
 A succession typically ends with the judge signing a judgment of possession that officially transfers title of a person's assets to his heirs and legatees.
 (A legatee is a person who is named in a person's will to receive a bequest.)
 The judgment of possession is filed in the conveyance records.
 For real estate, it operates as a deed showing who the new owners are.
 For investment accounts, it officially identifies the new owners for the bank or broker.

 With a living trust, a person changes the title on his assets while he is still alive.
-At his death, he has no assets titled in his own name that would have to go through the probate process, thus avoiding probate or succession proceedings.
+At his death, he has no assets titled in his own name that would have to go through the probate process because they are all titled in the name of the trust, thus avoiding probate or succession proceedings.

 2. Establishing and administering the living trust.
-A living trust takes effect as soon as you sign and fund it, unlike a testamentary trust that does not come into existence until you die.
-At the same time that you sign the living trust instrument, you sign documents to transfer nearly all of your assets to it, such as a deed for real estate, and acts of transfer for vehicles, investment accounts, etc.
+A living trust takes effect as soon as you sign and fund it, unlike a testamentary trust (one in your will) that does not come into existence until you die.
+At the same time that you sign the living trust instrument, you sign documents to transfer nearly all of your assets to it, such as a deed for real estate, and acts of transfer for vehicles, bank and investment accounts, etc.